Wadimir/Roku_Tanks/README.md

 # Tanks

-## Install
+## Run

 Use VSCode IDE.
-Change IP address and pasword in .vscode/launch.json
+Create launch.json.
+Add the correct configuration.
+Add device IP and password.
+Press F5.

 ## Game Play

-Use instruction on screen to start game
+Use instruction on screen to start game.
+Control the arrows on the remote control.
+Use the OK button to fire.

 You play as a green tank.
-You need to destroy the enemy red tank with three shots
+You need to destroy the enemy red tank with three shots.
+When tanks collide, the game ends.
+Don't be hit by enemy tank shells.

-Enjoy
+Enjoy!